Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 According to the Census, 405 aquaculture farmers and 228 aquaculture workers worked in New Zealand in 2018.

 Most aquaculture farmers work for one of three main employers:

 - New Zealand King Salmon, which operates farms in the Marlborough Sounds, and produces about two-thirds of the country's farmed salmon.

-- Sanford, which has farms in Coromandel, Havelock, Kaitangata, and Stewart Island.
+- Sanford, which has mussel farms in Coromandel and Havelock, and king salmon farms in Kaitangata and Stewart Island.

 - Moana New Zealand, which operates oyster farms across the North Island and top of the South Island, a hatchery and nursery in Nelson, and a blue abalone farm in Ruakaka.

-A number of smaller businesses also operate throughout New Zealand.
+A number of smaller businesses also operate throughout New Zealand in regional towns.

 - Boyd, D, floating and farm development manager, Sanford Limited, careers.govt.nz interview, March 2018.

 - Burdass, M, aquaculture programme coordinator, Nelson Marlborough Institute of Technology, careers.govt.nz interview, June 2018.

 - Jeffs, A, professor of marine science, University of Auckland, careers.govt.nz interview, June 2018.